riyaz-02/Sahayak-1092/ROADMAP.md

 This roadmap breaks the full Sahayak 1092 build into controlled phases.
 Each phase should be completed, tested, and committed before moving to the next one.
-The goal is to keep the project production-minded while still easy to run for local development and competition demos.
+The goal is to keep the project production-minded while still easy to run for local development and competition demos

 ## Build Principle